I was recently asked about how wolves evolved, and I wanted to write an article on this.

 Wolves evolved from early caniforms about forty million years ago.

-The evolution of the wolf is a long subject, forty million years long, but I have tried to condense it down for you.
+The wolf’s evolution is a long subject, forty million years long, but I have tried to condense it down for you.

 The Evolution Of The Wolf